-Deep kernel learning techniques takes an alternative by constructing an end-to-end model that simultaneously trains a neural network and a Gaussian process, effectively training the network to learn a custom kernel function for that Gaussian process~\cite{wilson2016deep}.
-Deep kernel transfer first applied this technique to few-shot learning by maximizing the marginal likelihood across multiple tasks~\cite{patacchiola2020bayesian}.
-This technique learns over a large number of small, but related, examples that train the underlying machine learning model to approximate a prior distribution to transfer knowledge between learning tasks.
+Deep kernel learning techniques take an alternative approach by constructing an end-to-end model that simultaneously trains a neural network and a Gaussian process, training the network to learn a custom kernel function for that Gaussian process \citep{wilson2016deep}.
+Deep kernel transfer first applied this technique to few-shot learning by maximizing the marginal likelihood across multiple tasks \citep{patacchiola2020bayesian}.
+This technique learns over a large number of small, but related, examples that train the machine learning model to approximate a prior distribution to transfer knowledge between learning tasks.
 Deep kernel transfer quantifies uncertainty by maintaining a distribution over parameters of the neural network, which can become computationally expensive for larger networks.
-P\'{o}lya-Gamma augmentation and softmax approximation were explored to overcome this limitation by maintaining a distribution over functions~\cite{snell2021bayesian}.
-Deep mean function learning has also been applied as a meta-learning technique, where a neural network is used to learn a custom mean function for a Gaussian process~\cite{rothfuss2021pacoh}.
-These and similar techniques have received increased attention, as neural networks have been combined with a range of probabilistic models (e.g.,~\cite{wang2021respecting, sendera2021non, rothfuss2023meta, wei2023adaptive, brankestad2023variational}).
-However, recent results demonstrate that the original deep kernel learning algorithm tends to produce unreliable uncertainty estimates in some practical application domains~\cite{van2021feature}.
-Incorporating modern deep kernel learning techniques and practices has the potential to improve the generalization of the presented meta-learning techniques (e.g.,~\cite{van2021feature},~\cite{liu2022simple})
+Similar techniques have received increased attention, as neural networks have been combined with a range of probabilistic models \citep[e.g.,][]{rothfuss2023meta, wei2023adaptive, brankestad2023variational, maraval2024end, iwata2024meta, lee2023efficient}.
+However, recent results demonstrate that many deep kernel learning algorithms tend to produce unreliable uncertainty estimates in some application domains \citep{van2021feature}.
+Incorporating modern deep kernel learning techniques and practices has the potential to improve the generalization of the presented meta-learning techniques \citep{liu2022simple}.